The Last Warning (1928 film): Plot

-In a Broadway production of a play entitled The Snare, one of the actors, John Woodford, inexplicably dies during a stage performance, and his body disappears.
+"BROADWAY, ELECTRIC HIGHWAY OF HAPPINESS....
+STREET OF NIGHT CLUBS, THEATRES, LAUGHTER."
+In a Broadway theatre production of a play entitled The Snare, one of the actors, John Woodford, inexplicably dies during a stage performance, and his body disappears.
 Few clues exist as to what caused his death, aside from several drops of liquid found that resembled chloroform.
 Rumors of a love triangle between Woodford and two cast members circulate as a possible motive for his death.

 Five years after the theater's closure, producer Arthur McHugh decides to solve the mystery by again staging the play with the remaining cast and re-enacting Woodford's murder.
 During rehearsals in the abandoned theater, strange occurrences plague the cast, including ominous noises, falling scenery, and an unexplained fire.
 Doris, the lead actress, has her purse stolen from her dressing room by an unseen assailant; Mike Brody, the stage manager, reportedly receives a telegram warning him to drop out of the play, signed by John Woodford, and the theater's new owner, Arthur McHugh, also receives a visit from Woodford's ghost.

 The production continues, and during the final rehearsal, Harvey Carleton inexplicably disappears from the stage during a blackout.
 Doris spots a mysterious masked figure in a theater box in addition to a man resembling John Woodford, but both disappear.
 Behind a picture hanging on the stage, a lever is discovered which opens a trap door, where the cast find Harvey incoherent.
 Arthur and Richard Quayle, another cast member, venture inside, where they discover a tunnel that leads to Doris's dressing room.

 Arthur has police officers appointed at the theater for the show's opening the following night.
 During the performance, an electrical wire charged to 400 volts is discovered connected to a candlestick onstage, and Arthur lunges at Richard to prevent him from touching it during the final scene.
 The unseen masked assailant is discovered hiding inside a grandfather clock onstage, but he drops through a trap door in the floor just after shooting one of the police officers.
-The assailant scales the theater and throws a dummy resembling John Woodford onto the stage.
+The assailant scales the theater and throws a mannequin resembling John Woodford onto the stage.
 He then begins swinging from a rope, but is brought back down by a stagehand who cuts it.

 The masked assailant is discovered to be Brody, who caused Woodford's death via electrocution and had been behind the "hauntings" to prevent the theater from being used.